Archive

 Two types of tasks can be captured in the Task List pane: User Tasks and Code Comments.

 User Tasks provide generic notes that a developer may want to remember during development.
 They work pretty much like Outlook Tasks do, except without any of the features that make Outlook Tasks useful.
 After about five minutes, you’ll quickly realize just how limited User Tasks are.
-I usually stay away from User Tasks because
+I usually stay away from them because

 • Most of what I have used them for, I should be putting in an Issue Tracking / Work Item Tracking system.